charlescc9/RoboND-DeepLearning-Project/writeup.md

 was performed largely by intuition and brute force.
 The learning rate ended up being a relatively large 0.01 (the default value of the Adam optimizer used is 0.001).
 This large learning rate may indicate a relative low variance in the data and lack of local minima.
 The batch size, on the other hand, worked best as a relatively small 32.
-This small batch size along a high number of steps per training epoch (200 being mych )
+This small batch size along a relatively high number of steps per training epoch (200 being higher than 130, which is the conventional training set size divided by the batch size) and decently high number of epochs, 25, means that the FCN needed to train on many minibatches to converge optimally.
+The final two hyperparameters, number of steps per epoch for validation and number of workers, were system parameters that did not actually affect training.

-### 4. Discussion
+### 4. Results and Discussion
-Todo
+This FCN achieved a final 42% IoU on the evaluation dataset.
+The FCN would have probably performed better given more training data and a deeper network.
+This FCN architecture is generic in that it would work well if asked ot recognize objects other than humans.
+The data however, as it was specifically labeled with the pixel positions of humans, would not generalize at all to other objects and would require relabeling.